ckeditor/ckeditor4/custom/DISTRIBUTION.md

 1. Download the Builder ZIP file and expand it to a new folder

-1. Make sure that the `plugins-dev` working copy is clean and includes all the changes needed for the new distribution, including the new version number and updates to the `CHANGELOG.md` file.
+1. Make sure that the `plugins-dev` working copy is clean and includes all the changes needed for the new distribution, including the new version number and updates to the `CHANGELOG.md` and scripts/syncdist.sh files.

 1. Change directory to the `distribution` working copy folder